lfn3/bussard/README.md

 Bussard is a library that allows you to embed a python WSGI application inside a [warp](https://github.com/seanmonstar/warp) filter.

 At the moment it's _very_ crude, and barely works.
 You should probably not use it.
-Yet.

 But assuming you are almost as crazy as I am - why would you want to do this?